It’s the Christmas season: time to remember the self-care gifts we need to give ourselves

-Well, aside from my regular daily practices of meditation, yoga and journaling, all of which I usually manage to do in any random order before noon, I’ve given myself exactly one massage this year and two pedicures.
+Aside from my regular daily practices of meditation, yoga and journaling, all of which I usually manage to do in any random order before noon, I’ve given myself exactly three massages and four pedicures this year.
 Totally ridiculous seeing that I live in Vietnam, the land of cheap spa packages!
-Worse still, every visit to the spa this year was because I had a visitor.
-So next year, I’ll be taking myself to the spa more often, without the excuse of a visitor.
+But it’s better than the previous year.

-Yin Yoga popped onto my radar last year and suddenly it’s hip all over the world.
+Yin Yoga popped onto my radar a few years ago and suddenly it’s hip all over the world.
 I’ve intuitively practised it for a long time, without knowing its name.
 When I ask my students if they’ve done Yin Yoga, I am always surprised by how many hands go up.

 Yin Yoga is a cooling, quiet practice of long-held floor poses.
 What I love about it, is the emphasis on cultivating contemplative stillness.
 We typically hold poses from 3 to up to 7 minutes.
 Trying to stay with your comfortable edge while your hips are talking to you, can be as challenging as a Vipassana meditation.
 But it’s worth it.
 Staying present with whatever arises can teach us a lot about who we are.